kobbyga/Credit-Portfolio-Risk---Credit-Metrics/README.md

 5. **`2.4E.ipynb`** — Monte Carlo simulation for scenario 2.4E.
 Reads portfolio inputs and correlation matrix, runs correlated asset return simulations, outputs the portfolio loss distribution with EL, VaR and ES estimates.

-All notebooks are self-contained with inline commentary explaining each step.
+All notebooks are self contained with inline commentary explaining each step.

 ---